Neck Lift in Brazil: deep neck rejuvenation and cervicoplasty

 I request the following tests before surgery:

-Cigarette smoking must be stopped at least fifteen days before and fifteen days after surgery.
+Cigarette smoking must be stopped at least two weeks before and two weeks after surgery.
 Nicotine severely compromises blood circulation in the skin, significantly increasing the risk of skin necrosis and healing complications.
 In the neck, where the skin is thinner and the vascularisation more delicate, this risk is even greater.

 The day before surgery, I recommend a light meal.
 Absolute fasting for eight hours before the scheduled time.
 Come to the hospital in comfortable clothing, preferably with a front opening (button-up shirt), so you do not have to pull anything over your head post-operatively.
 Do not wear jewellery, makeup, or nail polish.

 The recovery from the neck lift is generally more comfortable than patients imagine.
-The Auersvald hemostatic net greatly contributes to a smoother recovery.
+The Auersvald haemostatic mesh greatly contributes to a smoother recovery.

-You will leave surgery with a compressive dressing on your neck and the hemostatic net in place.
+You will leave surgery with a compressive dressing on your neck and the haemostatic mesh in place.
 There will be swelling and some discomfort, controlled with medication.
 Keep your head elevated — sleep with two or three pillows — and apply cold compresses as directed.
 Avoid sudden neck movements.

-In forty-eight hours, you will return to the office for the removal of the hemostatic net and dressing change.
+In forty-eight hours, you will return to the clinic for the removal of the haemostatic mesh and dressing change.
 This procedure is simple and painless.
 At this point, many patients are surprised by the difference in the contour of their neck.

 The result progressively refines.
 Residual swelling continues to subside, tissues settle, and scars mature.
 The area under the chin may present a temporary sensation of hardness, which is normal and resolves over time.
 The definitive result emerges between six months and a year.